HealthyZhang/ftl2vue/README.md

 # ftl2vue
-translate ftl file to vue mode. if theres some warn or error, you should add try catch in the index.js
+translate ftl file to vue mode.

+> TIPS:if theres some warn or error, you should add try catch in the index.js

 # 1、put your ftl files to the folder ftl;

 # 2、 open your teminal & input